Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

  - If the Moddable SDK build fails with an error like "`LINK : fatal error LNK1104: cannot open file '<Moddable path>\build\bin\win\release\<tool name>.exe'`", it most likely indicates a conflict with antivirus software as described in [this document from Microsoft](https://docs.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-error-lnk1104?view=vs-2019).
 Please try excluding the `%MODDABLE%` directory from your antivirus software's live scanning capability during the build process.

+ - If the Moddable SDK build fails with the error "`'nmake' is not recognized as an internal or external command, operable program or batch file.`" there are three potential issues and fixes:
+	1. You may not have Visual Studio installed.
+We recommend using the [Microsoft Visual Studio 2019 Community Edition installer](https://www.visualstudio.com/downloads/).
+	2. When you installed Visual Studio, you may not have chosen the "Desktop development for C++" workload option.
+Re-run [the installer](https://www.visualstudio.com/downloads/) and choose that workload for installation.
+	3. You may have inadvertently attempted the build in the default Command Prompt rather than the "x86 Native Tools Command Prompt for VS 2019."
+This Command Prompt sets important environment variables for the build and can be found by searching for "x86 Native Tools" in the Start Menu.

+ - If the Moddable SDK build fails with an error like "`fatal error LNK1112: module machine type 'x64' conflicts with target machine type 'x86'`", you have most likely attempted the build in the "x64 Native Tools Command Prompt for VS 2019" rather than the correct "x86 Native Tools Command Prompt for VS 2019."
+This Command Prompt sets important environment variables for the build and can be found by searching for "x86 Native Tools" in the Start Menu.

 <a id="win-update"></a>
 ### Updating